 In case of accidental

-Why has Leucogen been approved?
+Why is Leucogen approved?

 Other information about Leucogen:

-This summary was last updated on 17 June 2009.
+This summary was last updated in September 2017.